-Located at the base of the skull, damage to the cerebellum interferes with coordination, balance and motor actions.
-A person with trauma here will have lack of coordination and slurred speech.
+Located at the base of the skull, damage to the cerebellum interferes with coordination, balance, and motor actions.
+A person with trauma here will have a lack of coordination and slurred speech.

 The Limbic System

 The brain stem deals with involuntary functions.
-Damage here impairs physical, cognitive and behavioral functions.
-Actually, a concussion is mild damage to the brain stem.
+Damage here impairs physical, cognitive, and behavioral functions.
+Actually, a concussion is a mild damage to the brain stem.
 Serious damage could cause a coma or vegetative state.